Bowel cancer: risks, symptoms, diagnosis and treatment

 - A personal or strong family history of bowel cancer

-There are also some diet and lifestyle factors that may increase your risk of bowel cancer.
-These include eating a lot of red and processed meats, drinking too much alcohol, smoking and being overweight or obese.
+Diet and lifestyle factors may also increase your risk of bowel cancer.
+These include eating a lot of red and processed meats, drinking too much alcohol, smoking, and being overweight or obese.

 Bowel cancer screening

-Ninety per cent of bowel cancer is curable if it is found early, before it has had a chance to spread.
-And screening is one of the most effective ways to prevent bowel cancer developing.
+90% of bowel cancer is curable if found early, and screening is one of the most effective ways to prevent bowel cancer from developing.
+Screening involves a simple, non-invasive test that can be taken in the comfort of your own home.

-Be aware that this test is only for low-risk people with no symptoms of bowel cancer.
-If you have a family history of bowel cancer you may need screening colonoscopies.
+It’s important to note that this test is for low-risk people only, who display no symptoms of bowel cancer.
+If you have a personal or family history of bowel cancer, or display one or more of the symptoms listed above, you may need more regular screening or a colonoscopy, and your GP can guide you on this.

 Diagnosing bowel cancer

-A number of tests can be used to diagnose bowel cancer.
-These might include:
+A handful of physical tests can be used to diagnose bowel cancer.
+These may include:

-- colonoscopy and sigmoidoscopy.
+- A colonoscopy and sigmoidoscopy.
 Find out what to expect when you have a colonoscopy.

 Treatment for bowel cancer

-Staging, which involves determining if and how far the cancer has spread, helps your doctors to work out the best treatment for you.
-It’s important to ask your doctor to explain the stage of your cancer in a way you can understand – this will help you to choose the best treatment for you.
+Staging, which involves determining if and how far the cancer has spread, helps a doctor to work out the best treatment for their patient.
+If you are diagnosed with bowel cancer, it’s important to ask your doctor to explain the stage of your cancer to help determine the best treatment for you.

-- Surgery to remove the bowel and surrounding lymph nodes is the most common treatment for bowel cancer.
+- Surgery to remove the cancer within the bowel and surrounding lymph nodes is the most common treatment for bowel cancer.

 - Chemotherapy or radiotherapy.
 These treatments are commonly used in addition to surgery, especially if the cancer is more widespread.

 In some cases, your doctor may talk to you about palliative care.
-As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
+As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage the symptoms of cancer.

 Do you have more questions?

-If you have been diagnosed with cancer and have questions about your diagnoses or treatment plan, talk to your doctor and healthcare team and ask them to explain anything you don’t understand.
+If you have been diagnosed with bowel cancer and have questions or concerns about your diagnosis or treatment plan, your doctor and healthcare team can provide further guidance and support that is unique to you.

-Medibank members with hospital cover can also call a nurse with any health question, 24 hours a day, seven days a week.
-To speak to a Medibank Nurse call 1800 644 325.
+Medibank members with hospital cover can also call our 24/7 Medibank Nurse with any health question, 24 hours a day, seven days a week.

 Cancer Council Australia http://www.cancer.org.au/about-cancer/types-of-cancer/bowel-cancer/